h-yung/portfolio-site/README.md

 * Build new form for contact submissions.

 ## Lessons learned
-* GIFs can become extremely memory- and time-expensive.
+* GIFs can become extremely memory- and load-time-intensive.
 At some point it would be better to just embed video.
 * Some experimental effects (everything is very visual-focused) might not translate well for screen reader users - aiming to consider that more in future work as well.
 * Animated gif behind an overlay is probably not the best for accessibility...
 * Being concise is hard for me.
 Poor word : image ratio.